 The Journal is international in scope, with author and editorial contributions from across the globe.
 The focus is on clinical and epidemiological aspects of tropical and infectious diseases, new and re-emerging infections, chronic non-communicable diseases, and medical conditions prevalent in the Latin America-Caribbean region, and of significance to global health, especially in developing countries.
-The Journal covers all medical disciplines, as well as basic and translational research elucidating the pathophysiologic basis of diseases or focusing on new therapeutic approaches, and publishes original scientific research, reviews, case reports, brief communications, letters, commentaries and medical images.
-The Journal publishes six to nine issues and four supplements annually.
+The Journal covers all medical disciplines, as well as basic and translational research elucidating the pathophysiologic basis of diseases or focussing on new therapeutic approaches, and publishes original scientific research, reviews, case reports, brief communications, letters, commentaries and medical images.
+The Journal publishes four to six issues and four supplements annually.
 English is the language of publication but Abstracts are also duplicated in Spanish.
-Most of the articles are submitted at the authors’ initiative but some are solicited by the Editor-in-Chief.
+Most of the articles are submitted at the authors’ initiative, but some are solicited by the Editor-in-Chief.
 Unless expressly stated, the Editorial Board does not accept responsibility for authors’ opinions.

 All papers on submission are reviewed by a subcommittee.
 Those deemed worthy for review are sent to two or three reviewers (one of the three might be a statistician if necessary).
 The returned papers with reviewer comments are reviewed by the Editor-in-Chief.
 Papers may be rejected, accepted or sent back to authors for revision.
 Resubmitted papers from authors are reviewed by the Editor-in-Chief and may be sent back to reviewers or a final decision made by Editor-in-Chief.
 The decision of the Editorial Board is final with regards to rejected articles.
 Rejected articles will not be returned to the authors.
 The editorial subcommittee has the right to return sub-standard manuscripts to the authors, rather than passing them on to the reviewers.
 This implies outright rejection of the manuscript.

-Faculties of Medical Sciences, The University of the West Indies, Mona Campus, Kingston, Jamaica; St. Augustine Campus, Trinidad and Tobago and Cave Hill Campus, Barbados.
+Faculties of Medical Sciences, The University of the West Indies, Mona Campus, Kingston, Jamaica, St. Augustine Campus, Trinidad and Tobago and Cave Hill Campus, Barbados.